icure/medtech-docs/sdks/explanations/data-model/data-model-hcp.md

 ### A Doctor Updating the Status of a Patient

-A Doctor (Healthcare Professional) discovers that their Patient is pregnant.
+A Doctor ({{Hcp}}) discovers that their Patient is pregnant.
 Therefore, they update her condition in the application.

 <!-- file://code-samples/{{sdk}}/explanation/doctor-creates-he/index.mts snippet:doctor can create HE-->